folini/Page-Auditor/README.md

 ## Testing the Code
 There is a battery of tests implemented with [`jest`](https://jestjs.io/).
-At teh moment the tests are covering 100% of Statements and Functions.
+At the moment, September 2021, the tests are covering 100% of Statements and Functions.

 | File                    | % Stmts | % Branch | % Funcs | % Lines | Uncovered Line #s
 |-------------------------|---------|----------|---------|---------|-------------------